 Our early ancestors survived by foraging for wild foods.
 Many of us relive a deeply buried memory of that heritage when we experience the joy in successfully finding, and ultimately consuming, a gourmet wild edible.
-In many parts of the world, morel mushrooms are considered a premier delicacy.
+Morel mushrooms are a premier delicacy in many parts of the world.

 The good eating that comes with a successful hunt is the prize that motivates many to explore for mushrooms.
 The discovery of new places, terrain, and views comes with the adventure.
 Whatever motivates you, mushroom hunting, and morel hunting in particular, is a great excuse to get out and explore.